teachingaway/teachingaway.github.io/pages/trademark-basics.md

 ## A Trademark Can Be any Symbol that Identifies a Brand

 Trademarks are generally words or logos.
 Slogans and short phrases are also common trademarks.
 But a trademark can be *any* symbol that identifies a brand.
+For example, unique product packaging ("trade dress") can be trademarked, as well as sounds or jingles, and even a scent can (in theory) be trademarked.

+### Trade Dress

-For example, unique product packaging can be trademarked.
-This is called "trade dress."
-Trade Dress isn't limited to packaging, but any element of the “total image and overall appearance” of a product, or the totality of the elements, and “may include features such as size, shape, color or color combinations, texture, graphics.”
+Trade dress is unique product packaging or product configurations that distinguishes one brand from another.
+Trade Dress can be any element of the “total image and overall appearance” of a product, or the totality of the elements, and “may include features such as size, shape, color or color combinations, texture, graphics.”
 [TMEP 1202.02](/tmep/tmep-1200.html#TMEP-1200d1e835).
-Even a restaurant theme or atmosphere or decoration can be registered as trade dress. as well as sounds or jingles, even a scent can (in theory) be trademarked.
+Even a restaurant theme or atmosphere or decoration can be registered as trade dress.

 For most businesses, a word and a logo will be enough of a trademark.